Skip to content

 • Human Values

-• DSA
+• Solutions

-Sorting a Linked list in Data structures
+Sorting a Linked List Data Structure | DSA Tutorial

-Sorting – linked list: there are many algorithms to sort a linked list like the bubble sort, merge sort, etc. so today we are going to sort a linked list by exchanging the values of nodes using the bubble sort algorithm.
+Sorting linked list: There are many algorithms to sort a linked list, like the bubble sort, merge sort, etc., so today we are going to sort a linked list by exchanging the values of nodes using the bubble sort algorithm.

 Sorting a linked list using the bubble sort algorithm

-to sort a linked list first we need three references p, q, and end. in the first iteration, we set the end variable to None. and in every iteration, we set the p variable to the first node of the list and the q variable to the second node of the list.
+To sort a linked list, first, we need three references: p, q, and end.
+In the first iteration, we set the end variable to None.
+And in every iteration, we set the p variable to the first node of the list and the q variable to the second node of the list.

 sorting a Linked list Data structures